 Marketing Sugary Drinks to Kids―A Problem:

-Beverage companies spend millions in marketing to adults and children―$866 million in 2013―with most teens seeing at least one ad for a sugary drink every day, according to the
+Beverage companies spend millions in marketing to adults and children.
+Most teens see at least one ad for a sugary drink every day, according to the

 Rudd Center for Food Policy and Obesity.
 Kids from minority and low-income communities are at a greater risk due to the low-cost, easy access to sugary beverages.
 Learn more about food marketing and media use and food marketing in schools